‘Go to hell, Shell.’ Climate protests disrupt oil company’s shareholder meeting - KTVZ

 “We respect people’s right to express their point of view and welcome any constructive engagement on our strategy and the energy transition.
 However, yet again protesters have shown that they are not interested in constructive engagement,” the spokesperson added in a statement shared with CNN.

+“Despite Shell posting record profits in 2022… its capital expenditure into renewables and low carbon energy is far lower than would be expected by a company seeking to shape a future in the transition,” Laura Hillis, director of responsible investment at the pension fund said at the meeting.

+“As a long term institutional investor our duty is to our pension fund members and their long term interests as well as the world they will retire into.
+These interests are not being served by the short term approach that the company appears to be taking,” she added.

-About a fifth of shareholders at the meeting voted in favor of a resolution to force the company to set reduction targets for its “scope 3 emissions” that align with the goals of the Paris climate agreement, which aims to limit global temperature increases to 1.5 degrees Celsius above pre-industrial levels.
+About a fifth of shareholders at the meeting voted in favor of a resolution to force Shell to set more ambitious reduction targets for its “scope 3 emissions,” those that arise from the burning of the company’s products, such as gasoline, jet fuel and natural gas.

-Scope 3 emissions are those that arise from the use of Shell’s products, including emissions from products made with the fossil fuels extracted by the company.

-As it stands, Shell’s targets for 2030 relate only to the carbon intensity of the products it itself sells.
-That means the company’s overall emissions could still grow as a result of increased oil and gas production, even if it reduces the average emissions per product, according to Follow This, which put forward the resolution.
+The resolution received the same level of support as last year, which is below the 30% backing it won in 2021 when BlackRock (BLK) cast its votes in favor.

+Mark van Baal, the founder of Follow This, said the vote “clearly indicates shareholder discontent.”

-The Shell spokesperson added: “Shell has a clear target to become a net-zero emissions energy business by 2050 and we believe our climate targets are aligned with the more ambitious goal of the Paris Agreement on climate change.”
+The spokesperson for Shell said: “Shell has a clear target to become a net-zero emissions energy business by 2050 and we believe our climate targets are aligned with the more ambitious goal of the Paris Agreement on climate change.”

 The-CNN-Wire